luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 ## Auto Classes {#autoclasses}

 In many cases, the architecture you want to use can be guessed from the name or the path of the pretrained model you are supplying to the `from_pretrained()` method.
-AutoClasses are here to do this job for you so that you automatically retrieve the relevant model given the name/path to the pretrained weights/config/vocabulary.
+Auto Classes are here to do this job for you so that you automatically retrieve the relevant model given the name/path to the pretrained weights/config/vocabulary.

 Under the hood, the Auto Classes work together to power the `pipeline()`.
 An `AutoClass` is a shortcut that